 Although it has shown promise, individuals should be cautious when using CBD to alleviate infections.

 This is because scientists are still working to understand its effects on the immune system fully.

 Some research suggests CBD has antiviral effects against some infections, including hepatitis C and Kaposi’s sarcoma-associated herpes virus.
 However, it is also possible that specific cannabinoids could suppress the immune system and speed up virus progression.

 Therefore, until we know more, it may be wise to avoid CBD during the early stages of shingles.
-While it should be safe for treating residual symptoms once the initial infection clears, we recommend consulting a physician before use.
+While it should be safe for helping to reduce residual symptoms once the initial infection clears, we recommend consulting a physician before use.

-If you’re considering CBD to help with skin infections, please note the difference between an oral and topical application.
+Individuals using CBD to help with skin infections must note the difference between an oral and topical application.
 Those who use oral cannabidiol claim it provides longer-lasting relief.

 However, proponents of topical CBD products say they enjoy the fast effects.
 Topical products include salves, creams, lotions, and balms.
 The main difference between these products is the texture.
-Regardless of the topical you use, applying it is simple.
-Ensure your skin is clean and dry before massaging the cream/lotion into it for several seconds and wash your hands thoroughly afterward.
+Regardless of the topical one uses, applying it is simple.
+Ensure the skin is clean and dry before massaging the cream/lotion into it for several seconds.
+Users should wash their hands thoroughly afterward.